yatli/fvim/README.md

     --wsl                       Start NeoVim in WSL
     --nvim path-to-program      Use an alternative nvim program

-    --connect target            Connect to a remote NeoVim backend.
+    --nvr target                Connect to a remote NeoVim backend.
 The target can be an IP endpoint (127.0.0.1:9527), or a Unix socket address (/tmp/path/to/socket), or a
                                 Windows named pipe (PipeName).